-Before you run off to create a list of strictly positive words it’s important to understand that real life does not consist of solely positive emotions.
+Before you run off to create a list of strictly positive words, it’s essential to understand that real life does not consist of solely positive emotions.

 - Gaining a heightened sense of self-awareness offers you an opportunity to be conscious of how you typically react to your perceptions of a situation.

 I discovered years ago that when I’m getting angry about something, and energy builds-up (tingling sensation) around my chest, that progresses up to my head.
-Unfortunately, once the sensation reaches the top of my brain it’s too late because I get rather rude and aggressive to the offending person.
+Unfortunately, once the feeling reaches the top of my brain, it’s too late because I get rather rude and aggressive to the offending person.